What are the best fats or oils to use for cooking?

-I have updated the Ranking of Common Cooking Fats (PDF) chart – I added more information and more fats and oils to it.
-What you can do is use the chart as a tool and see where the fat or oil you find may fall within the chart based on it’s fatty acid composition as well as it’s smoke point using resources like the books “Know Your Fats” and “Fats That Heal, Fats That Kill” as well as websites like http://wikipedia.com/ or others listing fatty acid composition of cooking fats/oils as a resource.
+I have updated the Ranking of Common Cooking Fats (PDF) chart—which you can grab for *free* by clicking the image.
+I added more information and more fats and oils to it.
+What you can do is use the chart as a tool and see where the fat or oil you find may fall within the chart based on it's fatty acid composition as well as it's smoke point using resources like the books “Know Your Fats” and “Fats That Heal, Fats That Kill” as well as websites like http://wikipedia.com/ or others listing fatty acid composition of cooking fats/oils as a resource.

 It's safe to assume, however, that most naturally occurring saturated fats are safe to cook with, while most unsaturated fats (called oils because they are liquid at ambient room temperature) are unsafe to cook with and are most ideal for cold uses if appropriate for consumption at all.

 Remember that man made trans-fats are never healthy to eat: Crisco, Earth Balance, Smart Balance, Benecol, Margarine, Country Crock, I Can't Believe It's Not Butter and the new one claiming to be a coconut product but it actually contains soybean oil… yeah, those are all a “never.”

 Before you post a comment asking about a type fat or oil that is not listed… USE THE RANKING SYSTEM to figure out where it would fall.

 Those with the highest percentage of saturated fatty acids (SFAs) and with the highest smoke point rank at the top while those with the highest percentage of PUFAs and lowest smoke point at the bottom.
 Then, make the call for yourself whether you want to 1- cook with it, 2- use it cold- or 3- avoid it entirely.